theboyWhoCriedWoolf/transition-manager/README.md

 At its core, the library uses a simple state machine to dictate its transitions.
 When a State changes, the Transition-Manager checks for a valid transition, fetches and prepares the associated views, then assigns them to the correct transition, providing everything you need to animate to the next state.

-See more in the [overview guide](https://github.com/theboyWhoCriedWoolf/transition-manager/blob/master/docs/overview.md).
+See more in the [overview guide](https://github.com/theboyWhoCriedWoolf/transition-manager/blob/master/docs/overview.md) or check out this [example](https://github.com/theboyWhoCriedWoolf/transition-manager/blob/master/docs/example.md).

 ### Installation